<<wealth, material comfort>>

 Can I give more of my resources for the eternal benefit of humanity?

-others.
+what we have been blessed with to bring blessing to others.
 The question is asked, how can the love of God exist in a person if they don’t respond to the needs of others?
 (1 Jn 3:17,18).

 Develop Godly character as it is of greater worth than many possessions or affluence.
 We need a true and balanced perspective in relation to money and what it can buy (Prov 11:4, 22:1,4, 23:4,5, 30:8,9; Rev 3:15-18).
 Wealth can subtly become ‘god’ in our lives, “The love of money being a root of all kinds of evil” (Mt 6:24, 19:16-26; Lk 18:24; 1 Tim 6:9,10; Heb 13:5).
 Do I have a godly perspective to prosperity?